nerdingitout/video-stt/README.md

 CLOUDANT_PASSWORD="ADD CLOUDANTDB PASSWORD"
 CLOUDANT_API_KEY="ADD CLOUDANTDB API KEY"
 ```
+## Running the application
+To convert the video to audio, you can run ```toaud.py``` file.
+Then run ```todb.py``` file to convert Speech to Text and save to CloudantDB.
+You can make your own changes to make the code more dynamic or add it to your application.
 ## Flask Application
 For this section, you can check out the steps and resources in this <a href="https://github.com/Call-for-Code/cfc-covid-19-video-transcriber">GitHub repository</a>.
 This is another example of building video transcriber.
 ![image](https://user-images.githubusercontent.com/36239840/114268661-3ccc2500-9a13-11eb-8aa3-68363b136976.png)